hacker-crypto888/texts-words-write/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+Tests to be made on the audio files launcher:

+The user could:

+- [ ] load a JSON file, then launch the audio files thanks to start game button
+- [ ] load a JSON file, then edit the items, then launch the audio files
+- [ ] load JSON and-or other files, and launch the audio files

 It is very important that:

 - [ ] the lists were reinitiased after edits